robtweed/qewd-jsdb-kit-redis/DOM.md

         doc.enable_dom()

-At this point, if you look in your Redis system using the *global_list* script, you won't see a Global named *jsdbDom* yet.
+At this point, if you look in your Redis system using the [*global_list*](./REPL.md#the-global_list-script) script, you won't see a Global named *jsdbDom* yet:

+        $ node global_list jsdbDom

+        No Global with a name of jsdbDom exists

 ## The documentNode